tomatogod/octopusagile/README.md

   resource: http://<hostdns-ipaddress>:5000
   scan_interval: 1200
 ```

-Then setup an automation to compare the current rate against the lowest nth rate - e.g.
+Then setup an automation to compare the current rate against this lowest nth rate to then switch on a device...

 Example Automation:
 ```